CSE 4095/5095

 computer vision and natural language processing.
 DNN architectures, such as MLP, CNN, LSTM, Transformer, etc., will be presented.
 Supervised

 learning and unsupervised (or self-supervised) learning will be discussed.
-Depending on the course progress, selected topics such as model compression will be covered.
-The class emphasizes the understanding of the state-of-the-art DL architectures as well as practical implementations of DNNs with Python.
+Depending on the course progress, selected topics such as generative models and model compression will be covered.

 Textbook